-Reputational risk is the risk that current and potential clients' desire to do business with the Company reduces due to our perception in the market place.
+Reputational risk is the risk that current and potential clients' desire to do business with the Company reduces due to the perception of Transact in the market place.
 It should be noted that clients don't directly purchase policies from ILUK - they are provided as part of the Transact investment platform service.
 Therefore the reputation of the Transact brand is where the risk lies.